loifloro/huddle-landing-page-with-single-introductory-section/README.md

 ### Continued development

-On the next projects, I'm gonna fix my previous designs on Frontend Mentor.
+On the next projects, I'm gonna fix my previous designs on Frontend Mentor, week by week.
+I will start to study Javascript to be able to progress on Frontend Mentor challenges.

 ## Author